divyanshigupta1408/ai-recruiter--1-/README.md

 Every candidate gets a composite score across three weighted dimensions, plus a 2–3 sentence AI recruiter narrative explaining exactly why they ranked where they did.

 **⚡ Lightning Fast**
-Evaluates your entire candidate pool in a single Claude API call.
+Evaluates your entire candidate pool in a single API call.
 No sequential processing.

 ---